sivkri/small-RNA-Seq-Analysis/README.md

-# miRNA-genome mapping using mirdeep2
+# miRNA-genome mapping using mirdeep2 and mirpro